symfonycorp/symfony-cloud-docs/config.rst

 extensions not provided :ref:`out of the box <php-extensions-list>` by SymfonyCloud.
 It is written specifically for SymfonyCloud to ensure fast and reliable setup during the :ref:`build step <build-hook>`.
-It currently supports three sources to fetch the sources:
+It currently supports three ways to fetch the sources from:

 * From PECL: ``php-ext-install redis 5.2.2``